mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Device Model Description

-A **device model description** is a JSON file with the following EBNF grammar.
+A **device model description** is a JSON file with the following EBNF grammar:

 	device_model_description = '{'
    			metadata_section